IPv6

 Command Syntax

-- no parameter all dynamic entries are removed.
+- no parameter - Removes all dynamic entries.

-- no parameter All dynamic entries for specified interface are removed.
+- no parameter - Removes all dynamic entries for specified interface.

 Example